dotpointer/dptools/README.md

 ### datekeeper

-To keep modify dates on files in a directory.
+Store and restore modify dates on files in a directory.
 Run it, edit the files while it runs, and when done editing press a key to reset the modify dates.
 Made in PHP.